 To finally land at the Finnish Museum of Photography in Helsinki.

-Beautiful and powerful stories was exposed as quotations from Swedish and Finnish war veterans that was interviewed during the project.
+Beautiful and powerful stories were exposed as quotations from Swedish and Finnish war veterans that were interviewed during the project.

 Their struggle during the war has been of great historical significance for both Sweden and Finland.
 The photographer’s grandfather is among the veterans portrayed.
 Lexander was always fascinated by the silence that surrounded this topic in her family.

 «In this project, I want to visualize the inner strength and power within every one of us.
 Just two generations ago Finland was attacked by the Soviet Union, a superpower, in the Winter War.
 The price was high, but they managed to keep the Russians at bay and maintain independence.
 Many of the veterans were young boys, most were only 18 years old.» / Jenny Lexander

 The SISU exhibition aims to spread knowledge about this important historical chapter to a younger generation as well as to increase understanding between the Nordic countries.
 The Swedish contribution to the Winter War was important.
 9694 Swedish volunteers fought for Finland during the Winter War and the Continuation War.
 There are at least 1440 Finnish war veterans living in Sweden today.
 In Finland there are 67 500 veterans, 10 000 of them were made invalids by injuries sustained in the war.

 «We’d been fighting for two months.
 We were dirty as hell and our clothes were in tatters.
 Then the Swedish troops showed up.
 We called them ’the gentlemen,’ they were handsome and dressed in white.
 The officers wore white furs.»

 / Aarne Körkkö, from Rovaniemi, a veteran portrayed in the exhibition SISU